-LD LR PH ws SPONSOR TITLE SUMMARY COMM FISCAL II MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 Bill requires reimbursement for all motor vehicles.
+LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL II MPACT1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 Bill requires reimbursement for all motor vehicles.
 BMV and MRS have drafting and technical concerns.
+Diviviand with the mayor draining and teerinical conserns.
 731 342 3/24 4/1 An Act To Establish a Program To Assist Regional Firefighter Training Programs, To Provide Tax Credits to Businesses That Employ Volunteer Firefighters and Emergency Medical Services Persons and To Provide Benefits to Volunteer Firefighters and Emergency Medical Services Persons This bill: Establishes a program administered by the Maine Fire Protection Services Commission to provide grants to municipalities for regional fire service training.
 Appropriates \$1,000,000 per year.
 Provides an income tax credit for employers who permit employees who are volunteer firefighters or volunteer municipal EMS persons to be absent from work for firefighting or EMS response activities without a reduction in pay and Allows a municipality to provide benefits to residents of the municipality who are volunteer firefighters or volunteer municipal EMS persons.
 Sponsor proposed amendment: Reduce appropriation to \$200,000 Delete Sec.
-6, (municipal volunteer benefit) OTPA 740 459 4/7 4/22 Generated from the Taxes Imposed on the Sale of Recreational Marijuana in Those Municipalities Establishes fund to share sales tax and excise tax on adult use marijuana with municipalities Transfers 25% of ST revenue and excise tax revenue (less administrative costs) on adult use marijuana to fund.
+6, (municipal volunteer benefit) OTPA 740 459 4/7 4/22 Generated from the Taxes Imposed Establishes fund to share sales tax and excise tax on adult use marijuana with municipalities Transfers 25% of ST revenue and excise tax revenue (less administrative costs) on adult use marijuana to fund.
 Distributes fund to municipalities in proportion to the ratio of the marijuana revenue generated in the municipality to the total revenue generated by adult use marijuana establishments statewide.
-ONTP 798 334 4/27 5/4 This bill replaces current IT credit for educational opportunity for tax years beginning on or after January 1, 2022.
+ONTP 798 334 An Act To Improve the Educational Opportunity Tax Credit This bill replaces current IT credit for educational opportunity for tax years beginning on or after January 1, 2022.
 The bill creates a new simplified tax credit for student loan repayment applicable to tax years beginning on or after January 1, 2022.
 It provides that taxpayers who were eligible for a refundable credit under the credit for educational opportunity may continue to receive a